PolopTechnology/WordleBot/README.md

 ### Wordle
 https://www.nytimes.com/games/wordle/index.html

-Update:  The starter word will always be 'zowie' so instead of waiting 8 minutes for the bot to calculate it, it has been hard coded in.
+Update:  The starter word will always be 'abbey' so instead of waiting 8 minutes for the bot to calculate it, it has been hard coded in.